Sanskrit Texts on Yoga

-This is a language based course for students with good basic knowledge of Sanskrit.
+This is a language based module for students with good basic knowledge of Sanskrit.
 Besides providing more practice in reading, understanding, and translating Sanskrit texts, it is designed to give the student a thorough introduction to the genre of Sanskrit texts on yoga, and an understanding of yoga’s historical development.

 155901303: Sanskrit 1 (or equivalent)